-With the end of the fiscal year fast approaching, small business owners everywhere are getting their end-of-year tax planning in order.
+With the end of the fiscal year fast approaching, small business owners everywhere are getting their end-of-year tax planning in order with proper payroll advice.
 Where payroll is concerned, many businesses are eager to find ways to cut down on their tax obligations and save money.

 If you’re adept at financial planning for your small business, this is easily attainable, but only so long as you plan ahead and understand what changes will yield savings for your organization.
 With that in mind, here are five steps every entrepreneur should implement to maximize their savings at the end of the year.

 1. Give yourself enough time to handle the various tax forms.

 Taxes for a small business can be complex, and if you’re rushed to complete the necessary forms on time, you could miss out on key deductions and other opportunities to save on payroll costs and other tax considerations.
 Don’t put off until the end what you can chip away at well in advance — start addressing tax forms and other payroll concerns before the end of the year hits, giving you more time to effectively plan.

 2. Implement payroll software to improve payroll efficiency

 If you’re losing a lot of hours every week to managing payroll needs, don’t get discouraged and decide that you need to hire help to manage your growing demands.
 Payroll software can manage many of these tasks for you, improving organization and even aiding in some automated tasks.
 It may be too late in this calendar year to get too much benefit out of payroll software for 2012, but if you have it in place when the new fiscal year starts you can maximize your benefits in the next tax year.

 3. Take care of payments online through automated programs.

 Direct deposit eliminates the need to cut a paper check for your employees.
 But it’s not just payroll that can benefit—set up automatic payments for all of your bills and vendors, minimizing the time you spend handling these expenses and ensuring you’re never late on payments.